Josel099/Wasteles-Harvest-backend/README.md

 - **Backend**: Spring Boot 🍃
 - **Database**: MySQL 🦈

-This repository contains the back-end of our application, which is built using React.
-To fully utilize the application, you need to set up the backend of the project.
-You can find instructions for setting up the backend by visiting the [backend repository](https://github.com/Josel099/Wasteles-Harvest-backend). 🚀
+This repository contains the back-end of our application, which is built using Spring Boot🍃.
+To fully utilize the application, you need to set up the fondend  of the project.
+You can find instructions for setting up the frondend by visiting the [backend repository](https://github.com/Josel099/Wasteles-Harvest-backend). 🚀

 ## Features 🌟